Frequently asked questions

 I wouldn’t be doing my job if I didn’t have a few scrapes with the authorities.
 Anyone who tries to advocate for consumers is going to get into a little trouble — whether it’s a subpoena from the Department of Homeland Security or a libel lawsuit.
 I’ve been there.

 And when you trust your sources — and I almost always do — you’re going to get the story wrong a time or two.
 I’m actually proud of my combat record.
 I haven’t won every battle, and haven’t always been right, but I’m still here, fighting for what I believe.
+Here are a few of my favorite mistakes.

 I used to work for a travel trade publication, and I spent years as a freelance travel writer.
 Do the math.